muritane/coordination-architecture/excecutional_literacies.md

 - willingness to incur **real cost deliberately**,
 - refusal to rely on **non-executable infinities**.

+Literacy includes knowing:
+- when not to act,
-Literacy includes knowing **when not to act**, when to refuse ill-posed execution, and when redesign is required rather than justification.
+- when to refuse ill-posed execution,
+- and when redesign is required rather than justification.

-Correctness does not guarantee safety.
-Survival requires structural coherence under load.

 ---

 ## Closing

-These literacies do not make systems fair, optimal, or humane.
+Executional literacies do not make systems fair, optimal, or humane.

 They make systems **legible to themselves under execution**.

 As environments grow more coupled, constrained, and unstable, these literacies become less optional.

 Systems that lack them rarely fail immediately.
-They fail **late**, **expensively**, and with blame assigned where architecture was missing.
+They fail **late**, **expensively**,
+with blame assigned where architecture was missing.

 Only what executes—and survives depletion—persists.